26 Apr How to Hike the Alta Via 1

 DAY 04 - Rifugio SCOIATOLLI to Passo Staulanza - 21.7 km

-By day four. my body was starting to get used to the ups and downs of an alpine hike.
+By day four. my body was starting to get used to the ups and downs of the hike.

 There wasn’t anything super noteworthy during this stretch other than Croda da lago.
 We stopped here for lunch and to my surprise, there were a lot of day hikers near the lake.
-This made me especially eager to book it as soon as possible.
+This made me especially eager to get going as soon as possible.